-You are being given this Fact Sheet because your sample(s) was tested for the Coronavirus Disease 2019 (COVID-19) using the CareStartTM COVID-19 Antigen test.
+You are being given this Fact Sheet because your sample(s) was tested for the Coronavirus Disease 2019 (COVID-19), influenza A, and/or influenza B using the StatusTM COVID-19/Flu test.

-This Fact Sheet contains information to help you understand the risks and benefits of using this test for the diagnosis of COVID-19.
+This Fact Sheet contains information to help you understand the risks and benefits of using this test for the diagnosis of COVID-19 and/or influenza.
 After reading this Fact Sheet, if you have questions or would like to discuss the information provided, please talk to your healthcare provider.